 The PFPP report is updated after certification of the prior year and has the ability to be refreshed at any time throughout the current appraisal year.
 Prior to the start of field inspections, the data contained within the PFPP report is reviewed and used by the residential appraisal staff to assist them in preparing individual Business Work Calendars, which is a calendar and worksheet comprised of the neighborhood and account totals to be physically inspected for the upcoming appraisal year.
 Neighborhoods that are categorized as a priority "#1", based on PFPP point totals, are physically inspected each year with their property counts calculated into the appraisers' Business Work Calendar.
 Rural abstract and sub-division platted parcels that are outside city limit boundaries are physically inspected each year and also calculated into the Business Work Calendar.
+Generally, rural abstract and platted parcels, outside city limit boundaries, are physically inspected each year and calculated into the Business Work Calendars.
+For appraisal year 2021, due to significant delays in starting the 2021 appraisal project, caused by the impact of COVID-19 on completing the 2020 certified Appraisal Roll, rural parcels will be inspected utilizing updated aerial photography.
+At the beginning of the 2022 appraisal project the District will determine whether to conduct inspections physically or to continue utilization of aerial photography for rural or other property groups, as deemed appropriate.
 The remaining properties calculated into the Business Work Calendars come from those neighborhoods without field inspection property codes from the previous two years, thus ensuring each property within the county is physically inspected, at a minimum, once every three years.
 Through the use of the PFPP report and Business Work Calendars, appraisers are able to successfully plan their field work assignment in an organized and efficient manner that maximizes the appraisal districts' ability to allocate its resources and manage the quality of work produced.